zabbix/zabbix/templates/db/oracle_odbc/README.md

 ```
 **Note!
 Credentials in the odbc.ini do not work for Oracle.**

-4. Check the connection via isql
+4. Check the connection via isql:
 ```
 isql $TNS_NAME $DB_USER $DB_PASSWORD
 ```

-5. Сonfigure zabbix-serve or zabbix-proxy for Oracle ENV Usage.
-Edit or add new file:
+5. Сonfigure Zabbix server or Zabbix proxy for Oracle ENV Usage.
+Edit or add a new file:

-   Edit or add new file

    /etc/sysconfig/zabbix-server # for server